stoplightio/spectral/docs/guides/1-workflows.md

 swagger generate spec -o ./tmp/openapi.json && spectral lint ./tmp/openapi.json
 ```

-After you've written your code and your API is already in production, if Spectral points anything out with your API description, figuring out what to do next might be troublesome.
+After you've written your code and your API is already in production, if Spectral points anything out with your API description, figuring out what to do next could be troublesome.

 For example, if the API has a bunch of URLs with underscores, then becoming consistent is either a case of waiting for the next major version and changing things in there, or taking a more evolution-based approach, aliasing `/example_url` to `/example-url`, then look into [deprecating the old URL](https://apisyouwonthate.com/blog/api-evolution-for-rest-http-apis/).